What "monitor my marketing data" actually means

 - Propose fixes.
 Not vague "investigate and resolve."
 Concrete: "add this trigger condition; the dataLayer key for the new button is

 Modern paid media doesn't run on one signal.
 It runs on a stack.
 An agent that only sees one layer gives you a partial view at best, wrong answers at worst.
+These layers map directly onto the three-step journey:

 - Offline signal — your CRM, POS, warehouse — the systems that feed Offline Conversion Imports and audience syncs.
 The agent has to watch upload freshness and pipeline health, not just the on-site flow.